sjkp/azure-container-app-semantic-search/README.md

-# Azure Container Apps - Infrastructure Template
+# Azure Container Apps - Semantic Search Backend

-Use this template to create an Azure Container App repository that configures an Azure environment ready for use for hosting docker containers.
-It uses the subscription deploy scope, so you need a service principal with access to the subscription where you want to deploy the resource group.
+Use this template to create an Azure Container App Semantic Search backend using [qdrant](https://qdrant.tech) as vector database and https://github.com/sjkp/blitz-embed/tree/master as embedding endpoint.

-Besides Azure Container Apps, it deploys a storage account and an Azure Key Vault, and log analytics workspace.
+Besides Azure Container Apps, the template deploys a storage account and log analytics workspace.

 Things you want to modify
 | Location | Usage |
 | - | - |
-|.github/workflows/deploy.yaml| For the github action to work you must set the following Github action secrets: `AZURE_CREDENTIALS` (see below how to create a value, it is the full json response of the `az ad sp` command that you should use)  `AZURE_SUBSCRIPTION` (this should contain the subscription Id). *If you need an Azure Container App that uses an Azure file share mount you can use the template `main-with-storage.bicep` instead of just main in `deploy.yaml`*
+|.github/workflows/deploy.yaml| For the github action to work you must set the following Github action secrets: `AZURE_CREDENTIALS` (see below how to create a value, it is the full json response of the `az ad sp` command that you should use)  `AZURE_SUBSCRIPTION` (this should contain the subscription Id).
 | infrastructure/params.json | You can change the `location` of the resource group (all resource are deployed to same location) and the `appName` in here, `appName` is used to generate the name of all the resources and the resource group.
 You can also change which `containerImage` that you want deployed, it defaults to nginx |